ISE-Neutrino/api-testing/docs/e2e-test.md

 ## Response handling and validation

-The HTTP Client supports a mechanism to manipulate the response and validate it, through exposing the response as an object that can be used to access the response status, headers, and body.
+The HTTP Client supports a mechanism to manipulate the response and validate it, by exposing the response as an object that can be used to access its response status, headers, and body.

 In addition to a handy utility functions that can be used to validate the response and manipulate it.